epfl-ada/ada-2024-project-adavengers/README.md

 We have separated the project into 3 tasks, each of them corresponding to one of the research questions above.

-### Task 1.
+### Part 1.
 Characterizing beer preferences

-To define diverse beer preferences, we will examine different dimensions such as beer style, emotions they bring, and sentiment.
-For beer styles, we will manually select five key categories and use LDA to identify descriptive keywords for each style.
-To analyze emotions, we will leverage text embeddings using a small language model to classify reviews based on proximity to predefined emotional descriptors (e.g., refreshing, surprising).
-For sentiment analysis, we will employ a classifier to label reviews as either positive or negative, allowing us to gauge overall sentiment toward different beer types.
+We analyzed the beer reviews dataset.
+To define diverse beer preferences, we will examine different dimensions such as beer style, sentiment and overall score of a beer.
+The goal in this part is to get a better sense of the general beer styles that we have.
+We regrouped the 108 unique beer styles into 8 general common beer categories.
+We tried to use data to understand what those 8 categories of beer mean, what are the beer characteristics that differ? (we defined 5 semantical characteristics about a beer : ( 1.
+Hop Intensity 2.
+Malt Profile 3.
+Body/Texture 4.
+Alcohol Strength 5.
+Carbonation)
+To measure how a general beer style is having a specific characteristic we measured the cosine similarity between that characteristic and the average reviews of that general beer style in an embedding space.
+But before doing this we verified if the beer reviews talk about the beer characteristic or not?
+To do this we studied the topics that are expressed in the reviews using an LDA model.

 ### Task 2.
 Beer preferences and political affiliation